mshick/add-pr-comment/README.md

 # add-pr-comment

-> A GitHub Action which adds a comment to a Pull Request Issue.
+> A GitHub Action which adds a comment to a pull request's issue.

 ## Usage